drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/02.product-architecture/docs.md

 - Add a Color field to a product attribute.

 #### [Product categories](03.product-categories)
- - Brand example
+ - Create a simple Brand taxonomomy and a hierarchical Product category taxonomy.
- - Multi-level category, tags?
+ - Integrate the taxonomies with specific product types.

 #### [Product architectures](04.product-architectures)
  - An overview of approaches to product architecture in Drupal Commerce